 One of Marie Claire, Australia’s 10 Books You Absolutely Have to Read in 2018

 At a gala party thrown by her parents, Evelyn Hardcastle will be killed.
 Again.
 She’s been murdered hundreds of times, and each day, Aiden Bishop is too late to save her.
 Doomed to repeat the same day over and over, Aiden’s only escape is to solve Evelyn Hardcastle’s murder.
 However nothing and no one are quite what they seem.

 There are so many subgenres of mystery to choose from: detective novels, true crime, noir, cozy mysteries, psychological suspense, and more.
 But when I am looking for a thrill, I find myself drawn to literary mysteries.
 I want the tension and excitement of a mystery, but I long for it to deliver more than just the name of a murderer.
 While there is no precise definition, I consider a literary mystery to involve substantial character development, stunning narration, and a storyline that reaches for broader emotional or social depth.

-I have devised this list for people who are looking for a little more heft in their mystery reading.
-These novels eschew many of the trappings of traditional whodunnits.
+I have devised this list of the best mystery books for people who are looking for a little more heft in their mystery reading.
+These mystery novels eschew many of the trappings of traditional whodunnits.
 But at the heart of each story is a compelling mystery that drives the narrative and will keep you spellbound as you turn the pages.

 The Thirteenth Tale by Diane Setterfield